 Also, L-Theanine enhances alpha brain waves which produce an effect of so-called “wakeful relaxation”.
-The effect when you’re relaxed, but not sleepy.
+The effect is when you’re relaxed, but not sleepy.

 The real power of L-Theanine comes when it’s taken along with caffeine.
-Such combination might improve cognition and perform as a mood booster.
+Such a combination might improve cognition and perform as a mood booster.

 It’s reasonable to highlight the three most trending categories of modern nootropics appreciated by the majority of users online.

-Top Stimulant Drugs:
+Top Stimulant Drugs